jkapsalis/Information_System_of_a_Hospital_MongoDB_Flask/README.md

 - **Docker**: Docker is required to run the application in containers.
 - **Docker Compose**: Docker Compose is needed to manage multiple Docker containers.

+Also, for testing purposes **Postman** is used for sending the requests.

 ## Technologies Used